dpoppe7/webDev-Final-Project/README.md

 6. add_friends.php – Searches for friends
 7. add_friend_db.php – Adds a friend to the database
 8. remove_friend_db.php – Removes a friend from the database
-9. logout.php – Logs user out
+9. logout.php – Logs user out <br/>
+-To avoid plagiarism some files are private

 ### Database Setup